-Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from American constitutional history to modern molecular biology and genetics.
+Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from fusion energy to playwriting.

 The outreach programs are part of a busy summer on campus.
 Princeton's athletics department sponsors dozens of sports camps; the University runs a summer day camp; and the Office of Conference and Event Services works with numerous outside organizations that use campus facilities for educational programs and other activities.

 A collaboration with the Princeton Center for Complex Materials, this program will provide area middle school students with a chance to improve their writing skills and to learn about sustainability with hands-on science activities.
-Morning sessions in the Fields Center for Cultural Equality and Understanding will focus on writing, while afternoon sessions in Bowen Hall will focus on science.
+Morning sessions at Community House, at 58 Prospect Ave., will focus on writing, while afternoon sessions in Bowen Hall will focus on science.

-Princeton Summer Undergraduate Research Experience (PSURE), June 15-Aug.
-7
+Princeton Summer Undergraduate Research Experience (PSURE), June 14-Aug.
+6

 This program is designed for undergraduates who have completed their sophomore or junior years and who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
 It is intended to prepare students to make competitive applications to research doctoral programs.
 Students may work in any of Princeton's academic departments or programs.
 Undergraduates who are underrepresented minorities, who are from socio-economically disadvantaged backgrounds or who are from liberal arts colleges are especially encouraged to apply.
 Students receive a stipend and a travel allowance.